Principle of double effect: Intentional harm vis-à-vis side effects

 In their use of the distinction between intent and foresight without intent, advocates of double effect make three arguments.
 First, that intent differs from foresight, even in cases in which one foresees an effect as inevitable.
 Second, that one can apply the distinction to specific sets of cases found in military ethics (terror bombing/strategic bombing), medical ethics (craniotomy/hysterectomy), and social ethics (euthanasia).
 Third, that the distinction has moral relevance, importance, or significance.

+A common application of the principle is in the use of opioids to treat pain, but which also hasten someone’s death, when treating imminently terminal patients.

 The doctrine consists of four conditions that must be satisfied before an act is morally permissible: